digitalbiblesociety/sophia-mgabibliya/README.md

 ### Description

-inScript is a instance of Sophia, a Bible Study web app, customized specifically for a Arabic Audience.
+inScript is a instance of Sophia, a Bible Study web app, customized specifically for a Filipino Audience.

 ### About The Team